<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 Post production

 The biggest limitation placed on the final edit was purely down to the camera.
 The XM1 was an interlaced camera.
 It did have a 25p mode on it, but the advice at the time was that it was better to shoot interlaced and then use a deinterlacer such as Magic Bullet.
 And this is what we did.
-But despite all the claims, the finished image is probably more like a smidgen over 220 lines worth of information, and plagued with aliasing.
-The XDCAM shots had to be degraded to match, which was a shame.
+But, despite all the claims, the finished image is still probably more like a smidgen over 220 lines worth of information, and plagued with aliasing.
+The XDCAM shots had to be degraded to match, which was a great shame.

 Final thoughts

-Lead actor Glenn Salvage has gone on to feature in films such as Aux and Adventure Boyz, while some of the stunt crew members went on to become fully bonafide stunt performers both in Hong Kong and over here in the UK.
-Yes, it might look like it was shot through a net curtain, and yes, some of the henchmen look like they haven’t started shaving yet.
-But sometimes you’ve gotta make do with the cards you are dealt.
+Lead actor Glenn Salvage, has gone on to feature in films such as "Aux" and "Adventure Boyz", while some of the stunt crew members went on to become fully bonafide movie and TV stunt performers both in Hong Kong and over here in the UK.
+Yes, "The Silencer" might look like it was shot through a net curtain after being dragged through a mud pit, and yes, some of the henchmen look like they haven’t started shaving yet, but sometimes you’ve gotta make do with the cards you are dealt.
 The skeletons in your closet are the ones you cut your teeth on and learnt the most lessons doing (such as never pick up your publicity stills from the local photo development store otherwise you end up face to face with armed police officers.
-True story!)
+But that's a story for another day!)

-The Silencer can be watched on Amazon Prime if you really want to.
+"The Silencer" can be watched on Amazon Prime if you really want to.
 I'll let you find it!
 I would recommend lots of alcohol first though.
 Let us know about your skeletons in the comments below!

 Lastly here's the BTS, with me looking 12 years old.